ipfs-shipyard/rb-pinning-service-api/README.md

 # TODO

-- actually use origins and delegates (must return at least one delegate)
+- actually use origins (must return at least one delegate)

 - `info` method on model
 - pin status info